patridom92/first_project_bootcamp/README.md

-First projects from Data Science Bootcamp
+First projects from the Data Science Bootcamp I did